Gabry-10/idea-at-night/README.md

-# RC Beam Design Project
+# RC Beam Design Projecttttttttttttttttttttttttttttttttt

 ## Description
 This project calculates the required steel area (As) for a reinforced concrete beam using input data from an Excel file.